SUSE/tdx-demo/INSTALL-SLES-15-SP5.md

 ## Preparing the Host Environment

+First of all, make sure that your hardware is TDX-capable, and that you are running on the host either SUSE Linux Enterprise 15 SP5, or openSUSE Leap 15.5.
+This DEMO will not likely work on other host Operating Systems.

 In order to use TDX a number of options need to be enabled in the systems firmware settings.
 Please refer to this [Intel document](https://github.com/intel/tdx-linux/wiki/Instruction-to-set-up-TDX-host-and-guest#setup-tdx-host-in-bios) for details.